 - Connectivity: High speed internet and high bandwidth cellular services are far from a given in rural areas.

-- Washington Apple Bins - box sizes in Washington state.
+- Washington Apple Bins: Box sizes can vary from region to region.
 The differences between plastic vs wood, costs, and dimensions to consider.

 Benefits of Automation vs Manual labor: